ivy-gmbh/bubble-benchmark/README.md

 Collection of similar bubblesort server implementations used to compare tech.

+This project was the result of one of Ivy's regular Hackdays.
+We wanted to have actual numbers to use in our discussions of different languages and frameworks we are interesting in using.
+We created implimentations in different languages based on a protobuf service.
+The service sorts a list of 32bit integers and returns the result.
+We use the same list of numbers for each test.

 ## Test:

 250 concurent users over 10 minutes making requests to bubble sort a list of 1000 positive 32bit integers with a slack time of 100ms between requests.